 From the 1970s Holt created room-sized installations.
 Holes of Light (1973) and Mirrors of Light (1974) explore light and perception, while her System Works of the 1980s expand architectural arteries.
 The System Works include Electrical System (1982), Hot Water Heat (1984), and Ventilation System (1985-92).
 These functional sculptural installations use standard industrial materials for heating, ventilation, lighting, and drainage.
 Holt explained how these “sculptures are exposed fragments of vast hidden networks.
 They are part of open-ended systems, part of the world.”
 In the last decade of her life, Holt was involved in both creating new works and revisiting her archive to excavate her consistent exploration of perceptual processes.
 Her groundbreaking artworks continue to have a powerful impact on the development of a broad spectrum of art across the world.

-In 2012 Nancy Holt was made a Chevalier of the Ordre des Arts et des Lettres by the French Government.
+In 2012 Nancy Holt was made a Chevalier of the of the Ordre des Arts et des Lettres by the French Government.
 In 2013 she was presented with a Lifetime Achievement Award by the International Sculpture Center in New York.
-From 1973 Nancy Holt cared for the Estate of Robert Smithson, whom she married in 1963.
+From 1973 Nancy Holt cared for the Estate of Robert Smithson, who she married in 1963.
 In 2014 she willed Holt/Smithson Foundation into being, which continues the creative legacies of both Holt and Smithson.

 I wanted to bring the vast space of the desert back to human scale.